giacomogiudice/SparseStates.jl/README.md

 In other words, they are few basis states to keep track of.
 Many common quantum gates, such as *X*, *Z*, *S*, *CX*, *CZ* along with several non-Clifford gates such as _T_ or _CCZ_ map each computational state to a single computational state, i.e. they are not **branching**.
 If there are few branching gates, such as the Hadamard gate *H*, the final state can be computed efficiently, since the state is effectively very **sparse**.
+Computationally, the complexity grows exponentially with the number of *H* gates, both in time and space.

 ## Installation